 Sedation may be recommended for:

-– Painful or lengthy dental procedures
+- Painful or lengthy procedures

-– Children with high dental anxiety or phobia
+- High dental anxiety or phobia

 Safety, Monitoring, and Possible Side Effects